9 Tips on How You Can Use a Text Messaging Platform to Communicate Within an Organization

-Several good text messaging platforms exist for your organization to text message with employees without group texting them.
-Broadcasting refers to mass texting, which differs from group chats.
-Basically everyone gets the message at the same time, but the message sends to each employee’s phone individually.
+Several text messaging platforms exist to text employees in your organization without group messaging them.
+Broadcasting refers to mass business texting, which differs from group chats.
+Basically, everyone gets the message simultaneously, but the message is sent to each employee’s cell phone individually.
 And if they reply, only the sender gets it.

 Handling responses to text messages

-Once you find the perfect text messaging platform to communicate within your organization, you’ll need to make sure you follow these nine tips on how to streamline your approach and make sure you’re using the text messaging platform to its greatest potential.
+Once you find the perfect text messaging platform to communicate with your small business, follow these nine tips.
+Make sure you’re using the text messaging platform to its greatest potential.

 Tip #1: Separate employees by tags

-Tip #2 Have one employee dedicated to sending (and reviewing) text before they are sent
+Tip #2 Have one employee dedicated to sending (and reviewing) SMS text before they're sent

-One employee needs to be in charge of using the text messaging platform in order to streamline text messages sent out.
-Plain common sense tells you this; you don’t want a message sent twice.
-Plus, if an employee, say a department head, wants to send a text message to the employees in their department, they let the person in charge of the platform know.
+Plus, if an employee, say a department head, wants to send a text message to the employees, let the person in charge of the platform know.
 This person drafts the text message and runs it by the department head.
 Simple as that.

 Tip #3: Make sure you're texting what needs to be texted

-Some things are better sent in an email and some things are better sent as a text.
-For example, it’s really important to not put a large amount of text in a text message.
-If it’s hard to read on a phone, just send an email.
+Some communication is better sent in an email or voicemail, and some is better sent as an SMS text.
+For example, it’s imperative not to put a large amount of text in a text message.
+If it’s hard to read on a smartphone, just send an email.

 Tip #4: Make sure all employees in your organization are opted-in